 The idea for the Renault Spider was formulated in the early 1990s, Renault wanted a car to promote it as a sporting brand.
 The Spider was intended to both serve as a racing car, in a one-make series organized by Renault, and as a road car.
 The first prototypes were completed in mid-1994 and a concept version was presented to the public at the Geneva Motor Show a year later.
 The car went on sale in early 1996, assembled at the Alpine factory in Dieppe.
 Left hand drive versions were first produced with an aeroscreen device the same as the race cars.
 In 1997, a version with a full glass windscreen and wiper was made available.

+Approximately 1800 cars were produced through 1999.
 Designed from the outset as a driver’s car, the chassis was made of aluminium for its combination of low weight and substantial strength, while the actual bodywork is a plastic composite.
-Surprisingly, the Spider did not have a rooftop, either folding or hard-top.
-Power for the Spider came from a version of the 2-litre F7R engine from the Renault Megane Coupe, producing 150 PS (110 kW; 148 hp).
+The Spider does not have a roof, either folding or hard-top.
+The gearbox and the engine are one unit transversally fixed in an oscillating hinge (an arrangement inspired by aeronautical design), which all but eradicates the interference of engine vibration with the chassis, and the pedals are adjustable as well as the seat so the driver can achieve a better driving position.
+Power for the Spider comes from a version of the 2-litre F7R engine from the Clio Williams and Mégane Coupe, producing 148 hp.

 1998 Renault Spider.
-The exterior is Blue with a Black exterior.
+The exterior is Blue with a Black interior.
 5 Speed manual transmission.
 29,000 km.
 Bucket seats.
 Black cover.
 2.0 litre 16 valve engine.